ggshakeR/ggshakeR.github.io/_posts/2022-04-12-Animating-a-dashboard-using-{gganimate}.md

 tags: [gganimate, magick, ggplot2, visualization]
 ---

 While trying to find new interesting ways to visualize data, one of the methods that intrigued me is animation.
-Animated visualizations are fun to look at, and they are a great way to introduce data viz to a beginner.
+Animated visualizations are fun to look at, and they are a great way to introduce data viz to a beginner or someone unfamiliar with data.

 *gganimate* is a wonderful R package that allows a user to animate a visualization based on a variable present in the dataset.
 You can very easily animate one visualization at a time.
 But, what about animating an entire dashboard, with all the visualizations synchronized?
 That to me was an interesting problem, and this article is a guide on how you can create an animated dahboard similar to how the one below.